stanfordnlp/stanza/README.rst

 .. code-block:: python

-  from corenlp import CoreNLPClient
+  import corenlp

   text = "Chris wrote a simple sentence that he parsed with Stanford CoreNLP."

-  # We assume that you've defined a variable $JAVANLP_HOME
+  # We assume that you've downloaded the Stanford CoreNLP package from
+  # `https://stanfordnlp.github.io/CoreNLP/` and defined an environment
-  # that points to a Stanford CoreNLP checkout.
+  # variable $CORENLP_HOME that points to the unzipped directory.
   # The code below will launch StanfordCoreNLPServer in the background
   # and communicate with the server to annotate the sentence.
-  with CoreNLPClient(annotators="tokenize ssplit".split()) as client:
+  with corenlp.CoreNLPClient(annotators="tokenize ssplit".split()) as client:
     ann = client.annotate(text)

   # You can access annotations using ann.